Search

 Tax credits for retirement plan setup costs

 It costs money to set up a retirement plan, manage it and educate employees about their options.
-Beginning this year, however, eligible employers with up to 50 employees may be able to claim a three-year start-up tax credit that equals 100% of administrative costs—up from 50%—that is capped annually at $5,000.
+The Secure Act 2.0 may allow eligible employers with up to 50 employees to be able to claim a three-year start-up tax credit that equals 100% of administrative costs—up from 50%—that is capped annually at $5,000.

 Military spouse tax credit